Start Page Update list

 squeezebox

 The analog output is beautifully simple.
-No opamps, no transistors, no muting, no relays, just decoupling electrolytes (quite bad ones - visible above silver cans C28 and C22 which must be replaced).
-At the end of the analog path there is a LC filter which I decided to bypass.
+No opamps, no transistors, no muting, no relays, just decoupling electrolytes (quite bad ones - visible above silver cans C28 and C22 which must be bypassed by a foil cap.
+Do not attempt to replace them because the solder traces will peel off inevitably.
+I warned you, didn't I ?)
+At the end of the analog path there is a LC filter which I tried to bypass but the lampizator was very noisy so I decided to keep the entire output stage of the Wolfson and go to Lampizator from there.

 Above - this is the DAC with surrounding electronics.
 We must try to improve it - Input power supply and output caps.

 The DAC is designed to work into RCA outputs directly - it has internal output op-amp stage and analog filter of noise.
-It should play well straight into RCA outputs - just via new decoupling caps from MKP foil type to remove DC component of 1,5 V DC.
+It should play well straight into RCA outputs.

 squeezebox

 The soldering iron is pointing to the DAC output signal decoupling caps.
-They have to be removed.
+They have to be bypassed.
 Use less than 250 degrees temperature in order not to damage fragile PCB traces.
-These two cans are no good for output signal.
-Even if my 0,56 uF MKP caps are 20 times smaller than original electrolytes in the silver can - they will play better.

 Upgrading power to the Squeezebox